AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
 > In addition, if your administrator has configured Adobe Workfront integration in the system, then **Your tasks** widget is also shown in the Widgets section.
 Learn more about [Adobe Workfront integration](./workfront-integration.md#working-with-the-your-tasks-widget) in Experience Manager Guides.

+### Repository

+The Repository serves as a centralized hub for managing and discovering folders and files with ease.
+It provides a comprehensive view of all repository contents, enabling advanced customization for improved information access.
+Through this unified interface, you can seamlessly perform multiple actions and conducting precise searches with robust filtering options, ensuring efficiency, organization, and an enhanced user experience.
+Learn more about [Repository](./home-repository-view.md)

 ### Map collections